 We do not report any payments deferred by your repayment holiday to the credit reference agencies as being missed payments.
 If your account is up to date, it will continue to be reported as being up to date with payments for the duration of your repayment holiday.
 If

-your account is currently in arrears please note that the existing arrears will continue to be reported but will not reflect any deterioration due to the payment holiday.
-The balance reported will increase in line with the accrued interest.
+your account is currently in arrears, please note that the existing arrears will continue to be reported but will not reflect any deterioration due to the payment holiday.
+The balance reported will increase in line with the accrued interest in either case.
 Other factors including any existing arrears may affect your credit file or your ability to obtain credit.